cinep10/cinep10.github.io/architecture/index.md

 # Architecture

-This section describes the overall data reliability architecture of the current v0.5 portfolio.

-The architecture is not designed as a simple ETL pipeline or anomaly detector.
+The current architecture is not a simple data pipeline or anomaly detection system.

-Instead, it focuses on measuring inconsistency and distortion across:
+The core objective is to use:

 ```text
 Behavior